makrai/notes/kornai07-ml.md

 # 5 Syntax

+## 5.2 Grammatical theories

+### 5.2.2 Linking

+* ‘direct’: proceed from the arguments of the verb, defined semantically, to the linkers, which are visible on the surface, using only one intermediary, the deep cases.
+In contrast,
+* indirect theories invoke two sets of intermediaries, deep cases and grammatical functions (subject, object, etc.), as well.
+* Relational grammar does not use a separate apparatus for these two
+  * but does permit derivational strata, which make the overall theory indirect.
+* same is true of case grammar, which in its
+  * original form (Fillmore 1968) was clearly intended as a direct theory but used transformations, which brought strata with them
+* there is little to recommend the traditional notion of grammatical function.
+* phenomena that point at differences not easily explained without reference to subjects and objects.
+Consider first the behavior of
+  * reflexives: John shaved himself is obviously grammatical and `*`Himself shav
+* a third set of primitives, called thematic roles or theta roles, that are regularly invoked in classifying verbal arguments.
+These are
+  * intended as fully semantical, expressing generalizations that follow from the meaning of verbs
+  * e.g. if V is an action and NP refers to the Agent of this action, then NP intends V to happen.
+Comparing John accidentally killed the pedestrian to
+    * _kill_ does not require an Agent but _murder_ does.
+The theories of linking discussed so far distinguish between deep and surface cases and keep both of these distinct from both grammatical functions (subject, object, indirect object) and thematic roles to the extent they admit
+* Direct theories that refer to thematic roles use them purely as abbreviatory devices to distinguish different classes of verbs with different lexical entailments, while
+* indirect theories, to which we now turn, permit combinatorical statements that refer to more than one set of primitives.

 ## Semantics-driven theories

 * [e.g. split ergativity] gives rise to the suspicion, shared by many in the